The Vitality Lab

 confidence around making healthy choices

-As a health coach, policy specialist, and parent of two daughters now in young adulthood, I’ve seen first-hand how difficult today’s food and health environment can be – and how early habits and beliefs shape health for life.
+As a health coach, policy specialist, and parent, I’ve seen first-hand how difficult today’s food and health environment can be, and how early habits and beliefs shape health for life.

-The Vitality Lab was born from a desire to shift the focus from reactive treatment to empowered prevention, and to make health education practical, human, and genuinely supportive.
+The Vitality Lab was created to help shift the focus from reactive treatment to empowered prevention - making health education practical, human, and genuinely supportive.

 What the Vitality Lab does